-As the graph above shows, it can be extremely difficult over the long-term for higher-fee active managers to outperform an index-tracking ETF.
+As the graph above shows, it can be extremely difficult in the long term for higher-fee active managers to outperform an index-tracking ETF.
 There is no better source to corroborate this than an organization called S&P Indices Versus Active...or SPIVA®.
 Among the many publications SPIVA® produces, two of them garner much attention.